My Weird Prompts

 - Pre-computed voice conditionals: Processing voice samples on every segment added 5–10 seconds of overhead each.
 Pre-computing embeddings once and caching them in R2 eliminates this entirely.

-- Parallel workers: Instead of processing 80 segments sequentially on one GPU, distributing them across 2 workers (configurable up to 4) provides near-linear speedup.
+- Parallel workers: Instead of processing 80 segments sequentially on one GPU, distributing them across 3 A10G workers (configurable) provides near-linear speedup.
 Each worker loads the model once and processes its entire batch.

 starmap API makes this trivially easy.